picasso250/GeminiAPI-PHP-Class/README.md

     $geminiAPI = new GeminiAPI($api_key);
     ```

-3. Use the `generateContent` method to send a request to the Gemini API:
+3. Use the `generateContent` method to send a request to the Gemini API with the text input "Write a story about a magic backpack.":

-    - For text input:

     ```php
-    $text = 'What is this picture?';
+    $text = 'Write a story about a magic backpack.';
     $result = $geminiAPI->generateContent($text);
+    echo "Generate Content Result: $result\n";
     ```

-    - For image input:
+4. Use the `vision` method to send a request to the Gemini API with the text input "What is this picture?" and the image input following the example code:

     ```php
-    // Ensure that the image does not exceed the maximum width/height of 512px
+    $textForVision = 'What is this picture?';
-    $imageData = file_get_contents('image.jpg');
+    $imageContents = file_get_contents('path/to/your/image.jpg');
-    $result = $geminiAPI->generateContent(null, $imageData);
+    $result = $geminiAPI->vision($textForVision, $imageContents);
+    echo "Vision Result: $result\n";
     ```

-4. The result will contain the concatenated 'text' parts from the API response:

-    ```php
-    echo $result;
-    ```

-## Important Notes
+## Important Note

 - Ensure that cURL is enabled in your PHP configuration.

-- Image data is base64-encoded before being included in the JSON request.

 - The maximum width/height for images is 512 pixels.

 ## License